 Education, awareness, and volunteer opportunities

-We visit schools and hold community workshops.
-We teach about the park’s species and their value.
-Local NGOs, Assam Forest Department staff, and international volunteers help.
+We conduct school visits and community workshops to raise awareness about the park’s species and their ecological importance.
+Local NGOs, Assam Forest Department staff, and international volunteers contribute expertise in wildlife monitoring, photography, and data collection.

 Success Stories and Measurable Wins